Updated: Jan. 13, 2021

 FAQs for Agents

-How is MEM responding to the pandemic situation?
+How are Previsor and MEM responding to the pandemic situation?

 We take workplace safety very seriously.
 The health and safety of our employees, our customers, and the surrounding community remain our highest priority.
 We are currently requesting all MEM employees to work from home until further notice.
 All business operations are continuing as usual, and our phone numbers and contact information remain the same.